dogweather/forkful/content/en/javascript/files-and-io/reading-command-line-arguments.md

   \ onto commands when they run your script.
 Programmers do it to let users customize\u2026"
 lastmod: '2024-03-13T22:45:00.448115-06:00'
 model: gpt-4-1106-preview
-summary: "Reading command line arguments means grabbing the extras users tack onto\
-  \ commands when they run your script.
-Programmers do it to let users customize\u2026"
+summary: Reading command line arguments means grabbing the extras users tack onto commands when they run your script.
 title: Reading command line arguments
 weight: 23
 ---